 The following are the key takeaways of this phase:

 The third and final step of the journey to come up with a great idea for 3D animation production puts you in a more strategic position.
 At this stage the final idea will be pitched to studio executives with more details and must be actively defended in order to get the approval.
 If it succeeds in providing a compelling argument, it will be tossed into the next step of the 3D animation pipeline to transform into a full-fledged story.

 Defending ideas is not easy, but handling criticism or obstacles with confidence is the key.
 If you and your team are perceived as a credible source of innovation, the idea will be more likely to gain approval and support.
-The final idea should be able to influence people in a position of authority.
-If the decision-makers believe in in the idea, it will most likely receive the green light.
+The final idea should be capable of influencing people in a position of authority.
+If the decision-makers believe in the idea, it will most likely receive the green light.